Why does my cat need vaccinations?

 Kittens – core vaccination schedule

 A tailored vaccine program can be developed with your local Greencross Vets team.
+We recommend the following schedule for kittens.

 - 6 to 8 weeks old – first vaccination